Lomandra banksii: Fruit

 The fruit is a capsule about 9 mm long by 7 mm wide, with the tepals remaining attached at the base and a sharp point at the apex.
 They have three segments, each containing a single seed coated in a red aril.

+Distribution and habitat

+In Queensland it occurs on the northeast coast from near Cardwell to the top of Cape York Peninsula.
+It is also found in southern New Guinea and New Caledonia.
+It grows in vine thickets, open forests and on the edges of rainforest.
+In Queensland it can be found up to about 50 m above sea level.

 Conservation

 This species is listed as least concern under the Queensland Government's Nature Conservation Act.
-As of October 2025, it has not been assessed by the International Union for Conservation of Nature (IUCN).
+As of June 2026, it has not been assessed by the International Union for Conservation of Nature.